Jeep Grand Cherokee: Grand Cherokee

 Originally scheduled to be released for the 2021 model year, but delayed until 2022, The two-row Grand Cherokee is available in seven trim levels: Laredo, Altitude, Limited, Overland, Trailhawk, Summit, and Summit Reserve (the off-road-oriented Trailhawk trim will not be available on the long wheelbase Grand Cherokee L model).
 Compared to the previous generation two-row Grand Cherokee, the total passenger volume increases by 4.1 cuft, while cargo space is up 1.4 cuft.

-Engine choices are carried over from the previous generation Grand Cherokee (WK2), with two naturally-aspirated units, but also added is turbocharged gasoline/electric plug-in hybrid (PHEV) powertrain.
-The base engine on all Grand Cherokees is the 3.6 L Pentastar V6 gasoline engine, producing 290 hp, and 257 lbft of torque.
+Engine choices are carried over from the previous generation Grand Cherokee (WK2), with two naturally-aspirated units, but also added a turbocharged gasoline/electric plug-in hybrid (PHEV) powertrain.

+The base engine on all non-PHEV Grand Cherokees is the 3.6 L Pentastar V6 gasoline engine, producing 290 hp, and 257 lbft of torque.